syncfusion-content/xamarin-docs/Xamarin/Switch/how-to.md

 ---
 layout: post
 title: States in Syncfusion Switch control for Xamarin.Forms.
-description: Explaining about states in Syncfusion Switch Control (SfSwitch) for Xamarin.Forms.
+description: Explaining about different states in Syncfusion Switch Control (SfSwitch) for Xamarin.Forms and how it performs.
 platform: Xamarin
 control: Switch
 documentation: ug
 ---

 # How to Add States in Xamarin Switch (SfSwitch)

 ## Show busy indicator to perform async action